 6. Fees for Expert Services Beyond the Scope of Mediation Not Included.
 Where the divorcing spouses choose to seek a QDRO or various other orders warranting legal help or where they seek the services of experts in valuing property or providing services beyond the scope of mediation, they will be responsible to pay the fees charged by the experts used.

-No Charge for first session if you decide not to contract with Family Tree Mediation.
+Risk Free!
+There is no Charge for first session if you decide not to contract with Family Tree Mediation.
 This way there is no risk.
 Even if you decide not to continue, you get the free benefit of gaining further understanding about the divorce process and the options available to you.
 To schedule an appointment, you can call me at (650) 762-TREE [762-8733] or email me using the email form on our Contact Us page.

 Are you looking for a way to better handle conflict with your spouse, a close friend or a colleague at work?
 Do you have an issue with your spouse that you would like to mediate, but your spouse refuses to participate?
 Would you simply like to strengthen your ability to stand up for yourself while still respecting and caring for others?